 WP11Building accountability: transparency, civil service and administrative responses

-This work package is led by the Quality of Government Institute, and dovetailing with and building on the work done in work package 7, and explores both institutional and societal factors considered essential to accountability, and in particular how these interact with one another to curb corruption or, alternately, fail to do so.
+This work package is led by the Quality of Government Institute and builds on work package 7, exploring both institutional and societal factors considered essential to accountability, and in particular how these interact with one another to curb corruption or, alternately, fail to do so.
 The work package comprises four interrelated strands exploring these structures and dynamics of accountability.
-The first two of these relate to the institutions of horizontal accountability in other words institutional mechanisms designed to allow political institutions to detect and sanction misdeeds internally and in other institutions, with a focus on bureaucratic autonomy, government transparency and government audit institutions.
+The first of these two relates to the institutions of horizontal accountability, i.e. institutional mechanisms designed to allow political institutions to detect and sanction misdeeds internally and externally, with a focus on bureaucratic autonomy, government transparency and government audit institutions.
 In order to map these institutional factors, researchers from WP11 conduct a worldwide survey of public administration experts in all countries, to be identified and contacted through professional networks of public administration scholars.

 The first strand of inquiry probes the varying effectiveness of these horizontal accountability mechanisms on curbing corruption.
 The national level data from the expert survey is supplemented by contemporary and historical data for the bureaucratic structure at the sub-national level in EU27, and captures the level of politicization of central, regional and local bureaucracies, the recruitment and promotion systems within the civil service, and the financial conditions for those working in the civil service.
 This is done in collaboration with work package 5.